hyuncat/hyuncat/README.md

 ## About Me

 I'm Sarah, a rising 3rd year CS+math undergrad.
 I love art and music!
-Most of what I do is tied together by a love of art and the act of creating.
+Underlying most of what I do is an appreciation for the art of building and creating.

 ### Current projects